joedank/ARdash/memory-bank/productContext.md

 - **Mobile Usability**: Responsive design that works well on tablets and phones in the field
 - **Client Management**: Easy tracking of client information and project history
 - **Workflow Focus**: Clear visual emphasis on the current active job to match small company workflow
-- **Project Pipeline Visibility**: Organized view of assessments, upcoming jobs, and completed work
+- **Project Pipeline Visibility**: Organized view of assessments, upcoming jobs, rejected assessments, and completed work

 For clients receiving services: